Bears on the Loose

 Just above the timeline, on the left, the name of the Explorer selection is displayed.
 It is the list view (Explorer right hand side) selection if it exists or the folder view (Explorer left hand side) selection otherwise.

-Right to the Timeline is the configuration button.
-Pressing it brings up the Configuration form.
-Using this form you can configure the storage associated with shadow copies using a graphical view of your storage utilization, create, delete and schedule points-in-time.
-This form is explained in details in the Configuration page.
+To the right of the timeline are the "now" and the configuration buttons.
+The former can be used to travel back to the current time when navigating the history.
+Pressing the latter brings up the Configuration form.
+Using this form and its graphical view of your storage, you can configure the storage associated with your shadow copies.
+You can also create, delete and schedule point-in-time creation.
+This form is explained in detail in the Configuration page.

 Bears on the Loose » TimeTraveler